anastasiamozz/CSQ-Database/README.md

 # Dataset availability

 <p align="justify">The dataset with subjective evaluation results is available upon request.
-To access the dataset, send an email with your request to vladimir.a.mazin@gmail.com
+To access the dataset, send an email with your request to amozhaeva@eit.ac.nz